 We'll get an A13 processor, for a start.
 Our colleagues on Macworld US predict a 7nm process as on the A12 chip, but suggest this could be an improved '7nm+' or even '7nm Pro' version, resulting in better chip density and power efficiency.

-We feel that the RAM count and rear-facing camera's rating are both relatively unlikely to chance after being noticeably improved in March 2019 (from 2GB to 3GB, and from 1.2Mp to 7Mp, respectively).
+We feel the RAM count and rear-facing camera's rating are both relatively unlikely to change after being noticeably improved in March 2019 (from 2GB to 3GB, and from 1.2Mp to 7Mp, respectively).
 But the rear-facing camera may get some attention, since it's been stuck at 8Mp for the past two generations.
 The mini is portable enough to be a handy camera, and 8Mp is on the low side these days.